department-of-veterans-affairs/vets-api/README.md

 ## Not a member of the repository and want to be added?
 - If you're on a VA.gov Platform team, contact your Program Manager.
 - If you're on a VFS team, you must complete [Platform Orientation](https://depo-platform-documentation.scrollhelp.site/getting-started/platform-orientation) to be added to this repository.
 This includes completing your Platform Orientation ticket(s) in GitHub.

-## Testing GHA
-This will be reverted after testing multiple pull requests being merged at once.